 |

-Vratsa ranks among the districts with the least developed healthcare (outranking only Yambol and Sliven) in 2022.
-The average life expectancy is 70.5 years, compared to 71.9 years in the country.
-The share of health-insured population in Vratsa district is traditionally higher than the national average – 95.2%, versus 93.5% in the country in 2021.
-Healthcare in the district suffers from a shortage of doctors – both GPs and specialist physicians – and of hospital beds.
-In 2022, the number of beds in the local general hospitals was 4.7 per 1,000 people, while the national average was 5.9 beds per 1,000 people.
-The small number of doctors and hospital beds explains the relatively low hospitalization figures – 188 per 1,000 people, versus 235 per 1,000 people countrywide.
-In 2022, the infant mortality rate went up and was among the three highest in the country.
+The average life expectancy in Vratsa district has risen to 70.9 years, compared to 73.5 years nationally, and is the second lowest in the country (after Vidin district).
+The share of the health-insured population is traditionally higher than the national average – 96%, versus 95% in the country.
+Healthcare in the district suffers from a shortage of specialist physicians and of hospital beds.
+In 2023, the number of beds in the local general hospitals was 4.8 per 1,000 population, while the national average was 6.1 beds per 1,000 population.
+Hospital bed occupancy remains relatively low – 58% in the district, against 56% nationally.
+The infant mortality rate has decreased and is now below the national average.
+The number of pharmacies relative to the population is similar to the national average.

 1724.00 >